laeljh/Unity-SimNEAT/README.md

 If you want to use this in your project, please let me know it's there.
 I would love to make a mension of your project in a portfolio I'm building.
 I am also happy to help you understand it better (altought I made sure to leave some comments in the file) and possibly (if your project excites me) I can help you make any adjustments and optimalization for better fitting for hte purpose.

 If you think this is SimthingNEAT then hit me up.
-I'm looking for Junior dev jobs.